AIFDR/riab/docs/development/documentation.rst

 To view the html documentation go to::

-   [your Riskio install path]/docs/.build/html/index.html
+   [your Risiko install path]/docs/.build/html/index.html

 For the pdf docs they are in::

-   [your Riskio install path]/docs/.build/latex/riab.pdf
+   [your Risiko install path]/docs/.build/latex/riab.pdf

 Documentation Structure
 -----------------------